Income Tax officials conduct survey at BBC offices after release of Gujarat riots documentary

 The BBC confirmed the development and said that it is fully co-operating with income tax authorities.
 “We hope to have this situation resolved as soon as possible,” it said. on Twitter.

+As of 9 pm, officials of the Income Tax department were still present at the offices of the British broadcaster.
+The survey is likely to continue on Wednesday, reported NDTV.

-The development came after the BBC released a two-part documentary in January that examined Prime Minister Narendra Modi’s alleged role in the communal riots that took place in Gujarat in 2002.
-Although the documentary has not been released in India, its pirated copies have been widely circulated on social media.
+The development came less than a month after the BBC released a two-part documentary in January that examined Prime Minister Narendra Modi’s alleged role in the communal riots that took place in Gujarat in 2002.
+The government had directed YouTube and Twitter to block the documentary with the foreign ministry describing it as “a propaganda piece designed to push a particular discredited narrative”.

+Pirated copies of the documentary, however, were widely circulated on social media.

 On Tuesday, the Opposition criticised the government for targeting the broadcaster over the documentary.